 To start off, the half-Windsor, Full Windsor, and Four-in-hand knots can be considered the norm since they are easy to tie and versatile.
 You could say that most of the other types of tie knots are a variation of these three, and the differences are very slight.

 THE FULL WINDSOR TIE KNOT

 The Windsor knot is also known as Full Windsor, or Double Windsor in order to be further distinguished from its half-Windsor counterpart.
 It gets its name from the Duke of Windsor, or more precisely, King Edward VIII.
 The King was told to have preferred wider knots over the popular four-in-hand knot at the time.
-This also just happens to be the only knot that the person of the British Royal Air Force is permitted to use when in uniform.
+This also just happens to be the only knot that members of the British Royal Air Force are permitted to use when in uniform.

 It sets itself apart with a large, well-balanced, symmetrical knot which can be easily released.
 Besides that, in relation to other tie knots, it is significantly firmer which means less slippage as time progresses and due to the largeness of its knot, it is quite comfortable as well.
 This is considered to be the most formal type of tie knots.